XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Who is behind CIBC Investor Edge?

-CIBC Investor Edge is the self-directed online brokerage division of the Canadian Imperial Bank of Commerce (CIBC), which is one of Canada’s largest and most established financial institutions.
+CIBC Investor Edge is the self-directed investing division of the Canadian Imperial Bank of Commerce (CIBC), one of Canada’s Big Five banks, offering brokerage services to retail clients under the CIBC group.

 When was CIBC Investor Edge launched?